tomas-fryza/vhdl-course/labs/01-gates/README.md

 2. With help of `git` command, clone a local copy of your public repository.

    > Useful git command is: `git clone` - Create a local copy of remote repository.
-This command is permorm just once; later synchronization is performed differently.
+This command is executed just once; later synchronization between remote and local repositories is performed differently.
    >

    ```bash